Marina Font: Anatomy Is Destiny

 She has exhibited extensively in galleries, cultural institutions and museums nationally and internationally, with recent solo shows at The Boca Raton Museum of Art (with RPM Project), The Consulate General of Argentina in New York; and The Deering Estate at Cutler, Miami.
 Font is also part of two multidisciplinary collaborations: RPM Project (with Rhonda Mitrani and Patricia Schnall Gutierrez) and 9TOPICS (with Amalia Caputo).

-Font was recently selected as one of the Top 50 portfolios through Photolucida’s "Critical Mass" review.
+Font was selected as one of the Top 50 portfolios through Photolucida’s "Critical Mass" review in 2016.

-For the last twenty years she has been based in Miami Beach, Florida, where she is represented by Dina Mitrani Gallery.
+For the last twenty-five years she has been based in Miami Beach, Florida, where she is represented by Dina Mitrani Gallery.